hibiken/t/README.md

 t add "Second thing I need to do today"

 # List todos
-t ls
+t

 # To see done todos, pass 'all' flag
-t ls --all
+t --all
-t ls -a
+t -a

 # Mark todo as done
 t done [id]